 Who Requires What?

-CSU (California State University) - No longer requires either the ACT or the SAT
+CSU (California State University) - DO NOT REQUIRE the ACT or the SAT

-UC (University of California) - No longer requires either the ACT or the SAT
+UC (University of California) - DO NOT REQUIRE the ACT or the SAT

 Private/Independent Universities - Some private/independent universities will accept the results of either the ACT or the SAT.
 It is recommended that students visit the website of the private/independent universities they are interested in to determine if the university will require the results of the SAT II Subject Tests.

 To Register for the SAT or SAT II please log onto www.collegeboard.org